Stumbling Toward 'Awesomeness'

 One of my heroes passed away today.
 I never knew the guy but it made me very sad and hollow to hear he had passed.
 He was responsible for many of the creatures in films that made me eventually want to be a Technical Director.

-posted by admin at 12:00 am
+posted by Chris at 12:00 AM

 Sunday, April 27, 2008